 The time and need is now

-Companies have realized this pandemic is not something they can simply ‘wait out’.
+After numerous new variants and several infection spikes, companies have realized this pandemic is not something they can simply ‘wait out’.
 SARS-CoV-2 is here to stay for the foreseeable future and limiting operations cannot be done indefinitely.

 Things will NOT go back to normal; so, we must learn how to operate in the ‘new normal’.

 By investing in configurable EHS software now, you will ensure your business is in a better position to deal with the unexpected.